dptools/dpdash/README-PNL.md

 ### Cookies

-Within DPdash, [cookies are not transferred](http://docs.neuroinfo.org/dpdash/en/latest/building.html?highlight=cookies) over unencrypted HTTP.
+By default, DPdash [cookies are not transferred](http://docs.neuroinfo.org/dpdash/en/latest/building.html?highlight=cookies) over unencrypted HTTP.

-For this limitation, after entering admin credentials in DPdash login page, you may be dropped back to login again.
+Due to this limitation, after entering admin credentials in the DPdash login page, you may be dropped back to login again.
+This will occur when you are using the app over HTTP or do not have a valid HTTPS certificate for your domain.
 To circumvent this issue, set the following to `false`:

     ${state}/dpdash/configs/dashboard/config.js: config.session.cookie.secure = false;

 and then [restart](#restart) the DPdash application.

+Note that this is not secure and should only be used in a development environment.
+A production environment should be served over HTTPS with a valid certificate, and with this set to `true`.

+See the [express-session docs](https://expressjs.com/en/resources/middleware/session.html) for more information.

+**Note**: The developers use a reverse proxy to serve the production DPdash instance, and thus we have set the following to `true` by default.
+If you do not use a reverse proxy and want stricter security settings, you may set it to `false` or remove it altogether:

+    ${state}/dpdash/configs/dashboard/config.js: config.session.proxy = true;